 It saves a ton of managing time while boosting the team’s morale making everyone part of every marketing project.

 Old content managing takes time but it is well worth it!
 All the efforts you once put into creating and marketing those articles (even if it was years ago) deserve to be awarded now.
-Your old content deserves to be put into the spotlight again and again for additional exposure and more visibility.
+Your old content deserves to be put into the spotlight again and again for additional exposure and more content visibility.